 Generator windings absorb moisture in high-humidity environments.
 Moisture weakens the insulation and leads to short-circuits, requiring replacement or rewinding.

 To prevent this, the generator windings need to be kept slightly warmer than the ambient temperature.

 New windings should have over 500 Meg-ohms from any winding to the frame.
-This must be measured with a meg-ohmmeter using 500VDC.
+This should be measured with a meg-ohmmeter using a maximum of 500VDC.
+1)

 Used generator windings may be between 50-100 Meg-ohms.
-If the measured insulation resistance is below 1 Meg-ohm, the generator should be taken out of service and the windings dried by a suitable method.
+If the measured insulation resistance is below 5 Meg-ohms, the generator should be taken out of service and the windings dried by a suitable method.
 The generator manufacturer can best advise on this.
+2)

-- WARNING: Simply starting up a generator with low insulation resistance and a voltage regulator connected can cause a short circuit in the windings resulting in permanent damage in just seconds, even without connecting a load.
+DANGER: Starting a generator that has insulation resistance less than 1 Meg-ohm and with a voltage regulator connected can cause a short circuit in the windings resulting in permanent damage in less than one second, even without a load connected.

-Factory-supplied anti-condensation heaters operate at approximately 110C+ but are mounted on a bracket in front of the exciter.
+Factory-supplied anti-condensation heaters operate at approximately 110C+ but are often mounted on a bracket in front of the exciter.
 They depend on the heat conduction through the bracket to the generator frame.
 This does not seem to keep the actual windings warm enough to prevent moisture accumulation in the winding insulation.
 3)

 We had tried using regulated heat tape, but the heat output decreases with temperature, and at 100F the output is below 1W/foot – providing less than 25 watts total output.

 Top of generator frame is comfortably warm 12 hours after shutdown.
 This is ideal.

 Ideal mounting position would be in the center of the bracket so that less heat is conducted to the mounting frame.